debabratp/ReactJS_17Aug21_03Sep21_09001100/README.md

             we will laod the value of each state attribute in one form element. and as and when the form element value is changed, the underlying state attribute is also modified.

+        Assignment: InventoryManagementSystem

+                        an array of items as [
+                            {id:1,name:'A4 Sheet Bundle',qty:45,rate:156.77,stockType:'SOLD'},
+                            {id:2,name:'A4 Sheet Bundle',qty:45,rate:156.77,stockType:'PURCHASED'}
+                        ]

+                        list of all items
+                        with summary like total itmes purchsed
+                        and total items sold
+                        total purchase value (sum of (rate*qty) of all purchases) total sale value (sum of (rate*qty) of all sales)

+                        able to add an item or remove one.

         React Component Life Cycle Methods
         ------------------------------------------------------------------------